Food Sensitivities & Allergies: What’s the Difference & WHY Are They on the Rise?

 This week my daughter joined my husband & millions of other North Americans as being diagnosed with food sensitivities.
 While we have had our suspicions for some time that something she was eating was affecting her health we wanted to be sure.
 And not surprisingly the main foods that she is sensitive to are among ‘the most common food allergens’ as listed by the Government of Canada (and many other organizations): milk & wheat; she is also sensitive to almonds and gliadin (another allergen in wheat).

 We are strong believers in diet- related health (literally you are what you eat) and tend to think more along the lines of treating a health concern starting from the inside out rather than the outside in.
 This has lead us think more about why we have a symptom & the source than simply treating the symptoms.
 For example: if one of us gets a cold we don’t simply take a medicine to treat the symptoms (runny nose, cough, etc), we make efforts to treat the cause/ source of the symptoms (why am I coughing?
 How & why did I get sick?
 How can I give my body what it needs to get better?
 Answer: Give it the nutrients it needs to boost the immune system & fight what’s wrong).Don’t get me wrong, we do have medicine on hand & don’t question the need for traditional healthcare, we just question the cause of the symptom before we treat it, often this eliminates the need for a traditional medicine (note: often not always).
+There are new treatments coming out for immune-deficiency such as Ozone Therapy in Chicago, which is an exciting advancement that could spell the end of some diseases that are caused by problems with the immune system, and is an example of treating problems at the source for the best results.
 In the journey I’ve been taking with Will & now with Ari I’ve been building on this approach and knowledge as I tackle how our family will make further adjustments to our lifestyles and diet choices.

 It was tough enough eliminating certain foods with Will, meaning no sandwiches or quick grab & go lunches for him; no deli meats, no out of the freezer pizzas or mac and cheese for lazy dinner nights (albeit these changes were and are for the better), but eliminating these items for Ari will present a slightly different set of challenges, even though our family has already made adjustments.
 Think: how often do we grab some crackers and/ or cheese as a convenient on- the- go snack?
 As Moms just trying to get our kids out the door we turn to choices that we can pop in the diaper bag and that don’t require much thought/ prep.
 I know there’s options out there, but figuring out what she likes will take some trial & error (it’s been tough enough to find options for a grown man!).
 Keep in mind that I am very pro organic/ non- GMO, narrowing our options further & bumping up our food budget.
 I realize that’s a self- imposed choice, but again one made with the overall health of my family in mind.